NovelaNeuro/rec_to_nwb/README.md

      **nwb_metadata** = `MetadataManager` object contains metadata about experiment <br>

-     **associated_files** = `list of strings` paths to associated files that will be stored inside <br>
-                             nwb file.
-Matching in order with fields from metadata described above each file <br>
-                             is stored as object with name, description, and content of file as text <br>
+     **associated_files** = `list of strings` paths to associated files that will be stored inside nwb file.
+Matching in order with fields from metadata described above each file is stored as object with name, description, and content of file as text <br>

      **process_dio** = `boolean` flag if dio data should be processed <br>